wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

 consume significant storage and increase the memory footprint of the serverless, as each language environment needs one cached copy.
 The second flaw is that application-level caching is not capable of reducing the latency of system startup.
+Second, previous work has also worked on reducing the initialization cost of the system and/or the container/VMM with lightweight virtualizations, special kernels, etc. These approaches, while effective in reducing the system startup cost, cannot optimize application-level latency, which can become the dominating overhead.